guanning03/Tree-Diagram/README.md

 A four-issue, out of order RISC-V processor core for computer organization 2023 fall in THU CST.

-Three integer dispatch queues and one instruction dispatch queue.
+Three integer dispatch queues and one store-load dispatch queue.

 Support RV32I, with Exception Flow, Sv32 Page Table, 4-way Set-Associative Instruction Cache, Data Cache, Store Buffer, Reorder Buffer and so on.